 Mindfulness is like a superpower that helps you stay grounded and in control, even when things get tough.

-Managing Emotions: When you're mindful, you can see your emotions coming and going without getting totally overwhelmed by them.
+Managing Emotions: When you're mindful, you can see your emotions coming and going without feeling overwhelmed.

-Dealing with Stress: Mindfulness can help you handle stressful situations without doing something you'll regret later.
+Dealing with Stress: Mindfulness can help you handle stressful situations without doing something you will regret later.

 Paying attention to your breath: Just notice the feeling of the air going in and out of your body.